-Born 1970 in London to Irish parents, Martin McDonagh’s mother is from Sligo while his father is from Connemara, Galway.
+Born in 1970 in London to Irish parents, Martin McDonagh’s mother is from Sligo while his father is from Connemara, Galway.
 His nationality is therefore a mix of Irish and British.
-The Anglo-Irish playwright has one brother John Michael McDonagh who is the director of The Guard and Calvary.
+The Anglo-Irish playwright has one brother John Michael McDonagh who is the director of The Guard, Calvary and War on Everyone.

 As a playwright, screenwriter, and film director, Martin McDonagh has achieved considerable critical acclaim.
 McDonagh is the winner of four Tony awards, including Best Play, in 1998.

 McDonagh’s repertoire is expansive.
 The Leenane Trilogy is as follows: The Beauty Queen of Leenane (1996), A Skull in Connemara (1997) and The Lonesome West (1997).
 The Aran Islands plays: The Cripple of Inishmaan (1996) and The Lieutenant of Inishmore (2001).
 The Pillowman (2003) was produced by the Royal National Theatre and A Behanding in Spokane (2010) was produced by Schoenfeld Theatre on Broadway.